 UNICEF has had a presence in Lebanon since 1948, Jordan since 1952, and Iraq since1984.
 UNICEF mandate is [insert mandate here].
 Specifically, UNICEF in accordance with its Charter and Mission Statement, works with governments, civil society organisations and other partners in more than one hundred and sixty countries to advance children's and women's rights to survival, protection, development and participation, and in doing so is guided by the Convention on the Rights of the Child and the Core Commitments for Children in Humanitarian Action.
 UNICEF has been adapting its programming for GBV survivors in the context of the COVID-19 pandemic.
-In Iraq, UNICEF has signed the Addendum to the GBVIMS Information Sharing Protocol on data sharing related to CRSV with k.
+In Iraq, UNICEF has signed the Addendum to the GBVIMS Information Sharing Protocol on data sharing related to CRSV with MARA actors.

+k.
 Describe the overall management structure of this project.
 Explain how the project will be monitored and evaluated.

 In Iraq, the project will be implemented through UNICEF Iraq in close collaboration with the GBV sub-sector with the technical support of the GBVIMS Global Technical Team.
 Each activity will be implemented using pre-developed M&E tools.
 For outcome 2, UNICEF has previously led on the evaluation of the Case management capacity building that is proposed in the present project1.
 The initiative has led to the development of robust M&E tools that will enable to measure the results of the activities implemented in the present project.
 For outcome 3, UNICEF is globally partnering with Washington University to conduct an evaluation of Primero/GBVIMS+ which will include the results of the present project.
-For UNHCR, the project in Jordan and Lebanon will be implemented through partners with oversight and technical support provided by the respective UNHCR country operations.
+For UNHCR and UNFPA, the project in Jordan and Lebanon will be implemented through partners with oversight and technical support provided by the respective UNHCR and UNFPA country office operations.
+UNICEF will lead on the implementation of the project in Iraq through the GBV Sub-Sector and GBVIMS Working Group while UNFPA and UNHCR will lead on the implementation of the project in Iraq Jordan and Lebanon.
+However, all three organizations will closely coordinate the implementation of the project in all three countries.